To start, always use the acronym BE SAFER as your guide to responding to wilderness emergencies. BE SAFER is discussed in detail in this article.

 As always, first is safety.
 Your safety and the safety of others is the priority.
 We do not want to create more casualties.
 When an avalanche occurs, move yourself to safe location if possible.
 After establishing your own safety, try to locate the victim caught in the avalanche and note where they were last seen on the surface.
 If you can not see them, look for any surface clues, like a glove or a ski pole sticking out of the snow.
 Get your gear ready, turn your beacon to search mode.
 Once the avalanche has ceased, be sure to evaluate for any other dangers like falling ice and rock or another avalanche.
 Now we are ready for to begin the rescue process.

 This article will not go into detail about how to use and search with a transceiver and probe.
 It will only provide a general review.
-For more information, see this resource.
+For more information, see this video.
 The basics of beacon searching are: 1.)
 Find the Signal 2.)
 Coarse Search 3.)
 Fine Search 4.)
 Probe and 5.)
 Dig.

 If others are with you, be sure they also turn their beacons to receive.
 Begin by skiing or moving in the direction where the victim was last seen, and search for the signal from their beacon.
 From their last seen point, move down hill in a zigzag pattern.